 Tea leaves are inspected per harvest period (e.g. first flush tea and second flush tea).
-As a general rule, unrefined tea leaves are inspected (under the condition in which they are served for human consumption, in accordance with official analytical methods) one or more times, between pre-shipping and the initial shipping period, in the main production areas of the food concerned.
+As a general rule, unrefined tea leaves are inspected (under the condition in which they are served for human consumption, in accordance with official analytical methods) one or more times, between the pre-shipping and the initial shipping period, in the main production areas of the food concerned.

-2. Requirements for establishing or cancelling items and/or areas to which the government imposes restrictions of distribution and/or consumption
+2. Requirements for establishing/cancelling items/areas to which the government imposes restrictions of distribution/consumption

-The restrictions of distribution and/or consumption can be established or cancelled by unit with a clear geographical scope, such as a city, town, and village (while also taking into account the unit of shipment), if prefectures and municipalities can manage it.
+The restrictions of distribution and/or consumption can be established or cancelled by a unit with a clear geographical scope, such as a city, town, and village (while also taking into account a unit of shipment), if prefectures and municipalities can manage it.